brightfrank1999/gstreamer-sample-programs/README.md

-## Collection of Gstreamer Programs
+## Collection of Gstreamer Sample Programs